 If it is stated in the service agreement that the director has a period of employment longer than 2 years then the contract itself must be approved by an ordinary resolution of the company’s members.

 Aside from the requirement of a service contract, the formal process of appointing directors is determined by the company’s articles of association.
-These might state, for example that new appointments require approval by a majority vote of shareholders or that the board can appoint a director which is then approved at the next general meeting.
+These might state, for example, that new appointments require approval by a majority vote of shareholders or that the board can appoint a director which is then approved at the next general meeting.
 The company is also required to obtain formal ‘consent to act’ from newly appointed directors and secretaries and to ensure they have all relevant information relating to the director, such as a service address and their date of birth.

-How to remove company directors
+How to remove a company director

-Where companies do not make removal explicit (or where they elect to use the statutory route), the Companies Act 2006 permits the shareholders agreement to remove a director by passing an ordinary resolution at a general meeting (s 168 and 169).
+Where companies do not make removal explicit (or where they elect to use the statutory route), the Companies Act 2006 permits the shareholders' agreement to remove a director by passing an ordinary resolution at a general meeting (s 168 and 169).
 For a shareholder to propose a resolution to remove a director, they must give special notice for the board of directors to call a general meeting no earlier than 28 days from receipt of the notice.
-Shareholders and the director must then be notified of the general meeting and the director should be given the opportunity to make a written response to the proposal that should be circulated where practical.
+Shareholders and the director concerned must then be notified of the general meeting and the director should be given the opportunity to make a written response to the proposal that should be circulated where practical.
 When removing a director it is important to be aware of any rights that might arise as a result of the director’s service contract.

-During the meeting the director should have the opportunity to speak ahead of the vote.
+During the meeting, the director should have the opportunity to speak ahead of the vote.
 If more than 50% (a simple majority) of shareholders vote to remove the director then this is conclusive.
-In order to formalise the removal of a director, a form TM01 must be completed and sent to Companies House to notify them that the appointment of an individual or corporate director has been terminated.
+In order to formalise the removal of a director, a form TM01 must be completed and sent to Companies House to notify Companies House that the appointment of an individual or corporate director has been terminated.
 You can do this by sending the form online, posting it or by using a company formation agent.

-It is important to get things right the first time for your business and it is therefore crucial you have a collection of robust contracts in place in order to protect your small business.
-Having clear contracts not only ensures that you protect your business' interests but provides you with a clear audit trail of transactions for your accounting records.
+It is important to get things right the first time for your business and it is therefore crucial you have a collection of robustcontracts in place in order to protect your small business.
+Having clear contracts not only ensures that you protect your business interests but provides you with a clear audit trail of transactions for your accounting records.
 Legislate provides lawyer-approved contracts on no legal budget which can be tailored to suit your circumstances in a safe and controlled way.